 A collaborative PhD project funded by the Science and Heritage Program ( AHRC/EPSRC ) aiming to develop best practice for the capture, digital image processing, storage and dissemination of digital X-radiographic images in the investigation of cultural materials.

-Research on applications of 3D laser scanning and rapid manufacturing techniques in museums by Conservation Technologies.
+Research on applications of 3D laser scanning in museums.

 Low energy solutions for collections environmental control